-Buying a boat is an expense, an expense which many cannot make without financing.
-Like any other major investment in your life, it requires that a responsible look at his or her finances and weighs the cost of their current debt to the debt they will acquire when purchasing and financing their vessel.
+Buying a boat is an expense, one that many cannot make without financing.
+Like any other major investment in your life, it requires a responsible look into your finances, considering your current debt compared to the debt you’ll have when purchasing and financing your vessel.
 Here are a few pros and cons of obtaining a boat loan.

-Pro: Boat loans offer you payments instead of a bulk sum
+Pro: Boat loans offer Payment Plans instead of a bulk sum

-The primarily reason why a person would wish to get a boat loan is so that the cost of the vessel can be distributed over a period of time.
-Typically, a boat loan is 15 to 20 years.
-Keep in mind that the boat is more apt to receive a loan if they are in the $50k and up price range.
-Banks want to make loans where they can receive capital from the interest of the payments.
-Additionally, the lower the cost of the boat the higher the depreciation of the boat (in most instances).
-No bank is going to give you a loan of a 15 foot angler that is 10 years old, there is no book value to the craft.
-However, if you are attempting to purchase a Midnight Express 2017 boat or a Chris Craft 2016 vessel, they are apt to finance the boat as the value of the boat is higher, the depreciation is lower, and the ROI for the bank is substantial.
+The primary reason why a person would need to get a boat loan is so that the cost of the vessel can be paid incrementally.
+Typically, a boat loan is a 15 to 20 year commitment.
+Keep in mind loans are generally granted if the boat is in the $50k and up price range.
+When banks approve a loan, they are aiming to make money from the interest payments, which means more expensive boats would generate a larger ROI.
+Additionally, the lower the cost of the boat the higher the depreciation (in most instances).
+No bank is going to give you a loan for a 15-foot angler that is 10 years old because there is no book value to the craft.
+However, if you are attempting to purchase a 2017 Midnight Express boat or a 2016 Chris Craft vessel, they are moe likely to finance the boat because the value of the boat is higher, the depreciation is lower, and the ROI for the bank is substantial.

-Loans of any kind acquire quite a bit of interest.
-While the payment is not so bad as getting a personal loan from a third-party business, boat loan interest tends to run at this time at 2.99% for those with excellent credit.
-While this sounds rather low (which it is compared to mortgage rates which are in 4% or higher margins at this writing) you would still end up paying a total of 65,966.56 in interest on a 200k boat.
+Interest on a loan accumulates the longer it takes you to pay it off.
+While the payment isn’t as bad as getting a personal loan from a third-party business, boat loan interest is currently around 2.99% for those with excellent credit.
+While this sounds rather low (especially when compared to mortgage rates, which are around 4% or higher at the time of this article) you would still end up paying a total of $65,966.56 in interest alone on a 200k boat.

 Pro: Boats add equity to your portfolio

-The best practice is to get a pre-approval letter for financing from a bank or boat lender and then go shopping, not the other way.
-This will minimize the inquires on your credit score and help keep it in good standing.
+The best practice is to get a pre-approval letter for financing from a bank or boat lender and then go shopping, not the other way around.
+This will minimize the inquiries on your credit score and help keep it in good standing.

-Depending on the boat lender that you choose, there is a possibility that you will be required to have certain documentation, insurance, and care set in place before the loan will be accepted.
-While some may find this as a negative, I would venture to say that it is a positive in some respects.
-By forcing a person to have full coverage on the craft, and by factoring in the cost into the loan a person does not go with the cheapest insurance and find themselves holding the short end of the rope in an emergency.
-That being stated, the full boat insurance is a cost.
+Depending on the boat lender that you choose, there is a possibility that you will be required to have certain documentation, insurance, and a maintenance plan set in place before the loan will be accepted.
+While some may consider this is a con, I would venture to say that it is a pro in some respects.
+By including the cost of insurance into the amount of the loan, a person will more likely choose the most appropriate insurance option so they won’t find themselves holding the short end of the rope in an emergency.

 Find a boat lender

-If you are needing financial assistance in the purchase of your boat, it is strongly advised that you use a boat lender as well as seek the legal advice of a lending attorney.
-Vessel Vendor has a selection of professional boat lenders offering their services.
-Please look at our service page to find information on boat lenders.
-Should you have general inquires about boat lending services please contact Vessel Vendor through the site.
-Specific Loan questions and financial disclosures should be discussed between your lender and your lending attorney.
+If you are in need of financial assistance in purchasing your boat, it is strongly advised that you use a boat lender as well as seek the legal advice of a lending attorney.
+Vessel Vendor has a selection of professional boat lenders offering the best boat loans among their financing services.
+For general inquiries about our boat lending services or boat services in general, please contact a Vessel Vendor crew member at 561-600-5006 or send a message in a bottle.
+Specific loan questions and financial disclosures should be discussed between your lender and lending attorney.